alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 Once the master saved its game it will repeatedly send **0x60** (to signal that it's ready) until it receives **0x60** as well.
 It will abort and disconnect after several seconds of not receiving that same value! (it sends 0x00 before disconnecting)

+Note: The games actually check that the **highest nibble (4 bits) is 6**, so any response between 0x60 and 0x6F is accepted.
+Gen II games use this feature to identify themselves when using the [Time Capsule](#time-capsule) (only gen I <--> gen II trades are allowed, not gen II <--> gen II).

 | #MSG   | MASTER      | SLAVE |
 |--------|-------------|-------|
 |X       | 0x60        | 0x00  |